H-E-L-P/dmu_products/dmu2/readme.md

 ![Sky coverage](sky_plus_help.jpg)

-Overviews of teh data on each field can be found [here](http://hedam.lam.fr/HELP/dataproducts/dmu31/dmu31_Field_overviews/).
+Overviews of the data on each field can be found [here](http://hedam.lam.fr/HELP/dataproducts/dmu31/dmu31_Field_overviews/).

  HELP fields           |
 -----------------------|